problems of consciousness

 There are some historical parallels for this approach, for example in the study of life.
 Once, biochemists doubted that biological mechanisms could ever explain the property of being alive.
 Today, although our understanding remains incomplete, this initial sense of mystery has largely dissolved.
 Biologists have simply gotten on with the business of explaining the various properties of living systems in terms of underlying mechanisms: metabolism, homeostasis, reproduction and so on.
 An important lesson here is that life is not ‘one thing’ – rather, it has many potentially separable aspects.

 In the same way, tackling the real problem of consciousness depends on distinguishing different aspects of consciousness, and mapping their phenomenological properties (subjective first-person descriptions of what conscious experiences are like) onto underlying biological mechanisms (objective third-person descriptions).
-A good starting point is to distinguish between conscious Conscious level has to do with being conscious at all – the difference between being in a dreamless sleep (or under general anaesthesia) and being vividly awake and aware.
+A good starting point is to distinguish between conscious level, conscious content, and conscious self.
+Conscious level has to do with being conscious at all – the difference between being in a dreamless sleep (or under general anaesthesia) and being vividly awake and aware.
 Conscious contents are what populate your conscious experiences when you are conscious – the sights, sounds, smells, emotions, thoughts and beliefs that make up your inner universe.
-And among these conscious contents is the specific experience of , conscious , and conscious . .
+And among these conscious contents is the specific experience of being you.
 This is conscious self, and is probably the aspect of consciousness that we cling to most tightly.”